3 Reasons Why It's Totally OK To Not Want Kids

 - Observe the emotion.
 What does it actually feel like in your body?
 Is it a heaviness in your stomach?
 A warmth in your chest?
 If you can take the time to describe it in detail, you’ll realize that the worst part of a crappy emotion is resisting it.
 When it’s just pure guilt or pure shame or whatever, without the resistance, it’s really not so unpleasant.

 - Pay attention to the thoughts that caused this specific emotion.
 What’s going on in your head?

 - Own your part in this experience.
 When you can see the connection between your thoughts and the feelings they create for you, you realize your own power in managing your emotions.

 It's all good.
 Really.

-So, ladies, as you sit in your indecision, know that everything is OK.
-Know that when you’re ready, you can land on your feet with confidence, love, and some serious self-compassion—regardless of what you choose.
+So, as you sit in your indecision, know that everything is OK.
+When you’re ready, you can land on your feet with confidence, love, and some serious self-compassion—regardless of what you choose.